minhto2802/DPE/README.md

 - **[`03_demo.ipynb`](notebooks/03_demo.ipynb)**
 A streamlined demonstration of the DPE training and evaluation workflow using the `dpe` package.
 This notebook serves as a minimal working example to illustrate the integration of DPE into an applied training loop on the Waterbirds dataset:

-This notebook is intended for users who want a compact and reproducible reference for running DPE end-to-end on real-world data.

 > Each notebook is self-contained and can be executed independently.
 These examples serve as a foundation for adapting
 > DPE to other datasets and deployment scenarios.